 - If private student loans are eligible, it will take even longer, because borrowers will have to submit an application that lists the loans, the loan id numbers, and the name and payment address of the lender.
 The U.S. Department of Education does not have any records of loans made through purely private student loan programs.

 What Should Borrowers Do?

 Borrowers should not take any precipitous action in anticipation of loan forgiveness.
-Eligibility for loan forgiveness and the amount of loan forgiveness are likely to be limited.
+Wide-scale student debt forgiveness doesn’t seem likely at this point.
+Even if Biden or Congress were to enact a plan, eligibility and the amount of loan forgiveness are likely to be limited.

 Borrowers with FFELP loans might consider consolidating them into a Federal Direct Consolidation Loan, in case the loan forgiveness is limited to student loans that are held by the federal government.
 Consolidating FFELP loans can also make them eligible for the payment pause and interest waiver, which runs through September 30, 2021.

 The main risk associated with consolidation is that it resets the monthly payment clock for qualifying for 25-year forgiveness in an income-based repayment plan.
 Also, if a student borrower is receiving discounts from the FFELP lender, they will lose that benefit if they consolidate.
 Direct Loans offer a 0.25% interest rate reduction for borrowers who sign up for AutoPay, and no other discounts.
 Otherwise, there’s no significant downside to consolidation.